 3. Take advantage of spousal points

-Get an express entry lawyer Canada to advice you on whether you should include your spouse in the application as accompanying or non-accompanying.
+Get an express entry lawyer Canada to advise you on whether you should include your spouse in the application as accompanying or non-accompanying.
 Remember that your profile will be scored differently if you have an accompanying spouse or partner versus not having one.
 You may have a higher score by including your spouse as non-accompanying and then, later on, sponsor them to join you in Canada.
 In case your spouse is a stronger applicant, you may want to make them the principal applicant.
 An immigration lawyer will be able to advise on what’s best depending on your unique situation.

 4. A job offer from a Canadian employer

 If you receive a job offer from a Canadian employer, you can earn additional 200 points.
 Connecting with Canadian employers from wherever you are is far from easy.
 Get a professional to show you where and how to source for jobs offered by Canadian employers in your field.

 5. A nomination from a province